 - There are significant sports precincts located at the eastern and western ends of the GPEC area.
 Blacktown International Sportspark is located immediately east of the GPEC area.
 It contains specialist facilities for cricket, baseball, softball, athletics and soccer. - Penrith Showground is located at the west of the GPEC area, close to the BlueBet Stadium, which caters to elite and regional level rugby league.
-There is also a smaller stadium catering to rugby league in the St Marys Precinct. - There are two specialist facilities serving a metropolitan-wide function in the Penrith Lakes Precinct: Penrith Whitewater Stadium; and Sydney Regatta Centre. - There are several smaller specialist sports facilities in the GPEC area including a tennis centre and a BMX facility in South Creek Recreation Precinct in the St Marys Precinct, hockey facilities at WSU Kingswood Campus in the Kingswood and Werrington Precinct and a Riding for the Disabled centre in the Orchard Hills Precinct (see Section 'Open space').
-There are also indoor sports venues catering specifically to basketball and gymnastics in the Mount Druitt and Rooty Hill Precinct (see Section 'Indoor sport and recreation facilities').
+There is also a smaller stadium catering to rugby league in the St Marys Precinct. - There are two specialist facilities serving a metropolitan-wide function in the Penrith Lakes Precinct: Penrith Whitewater Stadium; and Sydney Regatta Centre. - There are several smaller specialist sports facilities in the GPEC area.
+This includes a tennis centre and a BMX facility in South Creek Recreation Precinct (St Marys Precinct), hockey facilities at WSU Kingswood Campus, an archery field in Werrington and a synthetic athletics track at Harold Corr Oval (Kingswood and Werrington Precinct), and a Riding for the Disabled centre (Orchard Hills Precinct).
+There are also indoor sports venues catering specifically to basketball and gymnastics in the Mount Druitt and Rooty Hill Precinct and the Kingswood and Werrington Precinct (see Section 'Indoor sport and recreation facilities').
+Weir Reserve and the Nepean River in the Penrith West Precinct is used by Rowing Australia as a National Training Centre for women's rowing.